caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-parallel-pipeline.md

 :class: tip

 The complete code that I wrote to add the second `Pipeline` to my plugin can be found here: {{ dwq2_add_parallel_pipeline_commit_1_url }}.
 The code that I developed to add parallel computing support to the new `Pipeline` can be found here: {{ dwq2_add_parallel_pipeline_commit_2_url }}.
+I also included a usage example at the end which you can use to compare the performance of serial and parallel runs of the new Pipeline here: {{ dwq2_add_parallel_pipeline_commit_3_url }}.
+That third commit does increase the runtime of the unit tests considerably (from about 30 seconds to about 6 minutes, on the computer that I'm developing on).
 ```

 ## Add a local alignment search `Pipeline`